 See a separate page for alternative methods of printing from WPDOS to any Windows printer.

-This method works only with Windows XP and 32-bit versions of Windows 7 and Windows 8 (and probably with Windows 2003 and 2008 Server, although I have not tested it with those versions of Windows).
-It may work with Windows 2000 or Vista, but I have not tested it with either version.
+This method works only with Windows XP and the 32-bit version of Windows 7 (and probably with Windows 2003 and 2008 Server, although I have not tested it with those versions of Windows).
+It seems not to work reliably with 32-bit Windows 8 or 32-bit Windows 10.
 Before you install this system, you must be able to print from Windows applications (such as your browser) to your default Windows printers, and your WordPerfect for DOS program must function normally.

 One limitation of this, like all other any-printer methods, is that it does not let you select different paper trays for different pages in your print jobs.
 All pages will be printed from the default input tray (which is defined by the Windows driver for your printer).
 You may be able to work around this problem by running a separate print job for the pages that you want to print on special paper (for example, on an envelope) and feeding the special paper into your printer by hand.
 Another limitation is that duplex printing requires that you set up your Windows printer to print duplex; you cannot control duplexing printing from within WordPerfect.

 Note: The installation program will run under Windows Vista, but the printing method may or may not work, for reasons that I do not entirely understand.
-When installing under Vista, it is absolutely essential that User Access Control be turned on.
+When installing under Vista (and possibly Windows 7), it is absolutely essential that User Access Control be turned on.
 (If you do not understand the preceding sentence, then User Access Control is almost certainly running on your system, and you do not have to worry about it.)